-New medical technologies need bold researchers to make the leap from the laboratory table to hospitals and clinics where they can improve or even save lives.
+New medical technologies need bold researchers to make the leap from the laboratory table to hospitals and clinics, where they can improve or even save lives.
 Kelsey Moody, a 30-year-old scientist from Beekmantown, is one such researcher.

 His focus in the past few years has been developing an effective treatment for age-related macular degeneration (AMD), a leading cause of vision loss among people over 50.

-The experimental treatment he’s working on, called LYSOCLEAR, is currently being tested for validity at Ichor Therapeutics, a startup Moody founded in 2013 when he was only a second-year medical student, with a 540.000$ grant received from the Life Extension Foundation.
+The experimental treatment he’s working on, called LYSOCLEAR, is currently being tested for validity at Ichor Therapeutics, a startup Moody founded in 2013 when he was only a second-year medical student with a $540,000 grant received from the Life Extension Foundation.
 LYSOCLEAR is based on the LysoSENS approach advocated for by the SENS Research Foundation, where Moody worked as an academic coordinator first in 2008-2010 and as a research scientist in 2012.

 Both age-related and juvenile-onset macular degeneration are believed to be caused by the accumulation of waste products in the retina cells of patients.
 This accumulation leads to deterioration of the retina itself and eventually to vision loss.
-Ichor’s treatment uses special enzymes to break down one of these waste products, called A2E.
+Ichor’s treatment uses special enzymes to break down one of these waste products, which is called A2E.
 The hope is to prevent and maybe even reverse the disease.

-Moody’s company has received both public and private funds for over 3.2 million dollars, and his efforts have been praised by many experts, including Cornell Medical College’s ophthalmologist Szilard Kiss, Syracuse University’s professor Robert Doyle, and SENS Research Foundation’s Chief Science Officer Aubrey de Grey.
+Moody’s company has received both public and private funds for over 3.2 million dollars, and his efforts have been praised by many experts, including Cornell Medical College ophthalmologist Szilard Kiss, Syracuse University professor Robert Doyle, and SENS Research Foundation Chief Science Officer Aubrey de Grey.

-Kelsey is a long-time supporter of the SENS approach, an approach proposing to repair the damage the aging process does to help maintain health and delay age-related diseases.
-As he said in Fight Aging! during a recent interview, one of the main reasons he chose to focus on the treatment for age-related macular degeneration is that, in his opinion, it is the SENS therapy closest to clinical implementation.
+Kelsey is a long-time supporter of the SENS approach, an approach proposing to repair the damage that the aging processes do to help maintain health and delay age-related diseases.
+As he said to Fight Aging! during a recent interview, one of the main reasons he chose to focus on the treatment for age-related macular degeneration is that, in his opinion, it is the SENS therapy closest to clinical implementation.

-He was also Chief Technology Officer at ImmunePath, Inc., and is presently Adjunct Faculty in Onondaga Community College, and a mentor for the 20 Under 20 program at the Thiel Foundation.
+He was also Chief Technology Officer at ImmunePath, Inc. and is currently Adjunct Faculty at Onondaga Community College and a mentor for the 20 Under 20 program at the Thiel Foundation.
 Kelsey’s next goal after a treatment for AMD is to go back to stem cell research, perhaps ushering new SENS treatments to the clinic.

 How did you learn about the SENS approach?

-After completing the book, I felt I did not have sufficient knowledge to know whether or not his ideas were worthy of serious pursuit, but I was intrigued.
-I added a major in biochemistry, and reasoned to myself that I would commit to the study of aging until such a time as it was clear to me that such a pursuit was not feasible or a worthwhile use of my time and resources.
+After completing the book, I felt that I did not have sufficient knowledge to know whether or not his ideas were worthy of serious pursuit, but I was intrigued.
+I added a major in biochemistry and reasoned to myself that I would commit to the study of aging until such a time as it was clear to me that such a pursuit was not feasible or a worthwhile use of my time and resources.

-Now a decade later, I have graduate level training in research, business, and medicine.
+Now, a decade later, I have graduate-level training in research, business, and medicine.
 While the conversation has become much more sophisticated, the original plan holds true.
 I have not reached a point where I believe SENS is unworthy of serious study.

 How easy (or difficult) would it be to adapt LYSOCLEAR to target different types of waste products in lysosomes of different tissues?

 The idea of LYSOCLEAR is based on enzyme replacement therapy, which has already been used extensively in a clinical setting for the treatment of lysosomal storage diseases.
 In principle, the concept of “upgrading lysosomes” can be extended to numerous diseases of aging.
 The challenge is almost always in identifying ways to efficiently and specifically target the payload to its destination.

 What other age-related diseases could be prevented or cured by clearing the waste from lysosomes?

 Atherosclerosis immediately comes to mind, and SENS Foundation has funded research to identify enzymes capable of degrading plaque components, such as 7-ketocholesterol.
-There is a growing body of research linking lysosomal dysfunction to a number of neurological diseases, but I am not up to date on that research so I’ll refrain from speculating.
+There is a growing body of research linking lysosomal dysfunction to a number of neurological diseases, but I am not up to date on that research, so I’ll refrain from speculating.

 There seems to be a lot of good work and focus on delivering senolytic drugs to the clinic.
-Depending on how you define “SENS therapy” (i.e. based on the SENS concept, or spinning out of SENS Foundation directly) I would imagine the next therapy to be in this field.
+Depending on how you define “SENS therapy” (i.e. based on the SENS concept or spinning out of SENS Foundation directly) I would imagine the next therapy to be in this field.

 Can you tell us more about your work on acute myeloid leukemia?
 Do you base your approach to this disease on the OncoSENS paradigm, or is it something different?

 Given the striking apparent effect, a number of donors and investors have expressed an interest in seeing more work done in this space.
 However, testing this and related compounds to make mice or rats live longer does not constitute a viable translational path.
-We have obtained data showing that buckminsterfullerenes could be effective at treating various types of cancer, or perhaps to reduce the adverse side effects from chemotherapy and radiation therapy.
+We have obtained data showing that buckminsterfullerenes could be effective for treating various types of cancer or perhaps for reducing the adverse side effects from chemotherapy and radiation therapy.

 In the past few years, senescent cell clearance has been a hot topic in the field of geroprotection.
 Would you like to work on this type of treatment as well in the future?

 There are other groups that appear to be well positioned to lead the charge with senescent cell clearance, so it is unclear to me what we might be able to contribute to this work.
-I suspect our attention will likely be applied towards other areas once our LYSOCLEAR program is in the clinic.
+I suspect that our attention will likely be applied towards other areas once our LYSOCLEAR program is in the clinic.

 What are the main obstacles you have met at the early stage of your project?
 How could the general public and active supporters eventually help aging researchers the most?